Auriana/TWEB_Project1/DIMMI.md

 	* "Interesting"
 They allow the presenter to have an overview about the mood of the audience, reading the count of them.

-The "Exit" button allows to quit the lecture (a alert will ask if the user is sure about doing this).
+The "Exit the lecture" button allows to quit the lecture (a alert will ask if the user is sure about doing this).

 #### 4.4.2 Viewer Lecture screen